CSP Header Generator

 Worked Examples:

-A new dashboard starts with Strict nonce rollout, report-only delivery, Nonce placeholder set to {RANDOM_NONCE}, Default source set to 'self', and Image sources set to 'self' data: https:.
+A server-rendered dashboard starts with Strict nonce rollout, report-only delivery, Nonce placeholder set to {RANDOM_NONCE}, Default source set to 'self', and Image sources set to 'self' data: https:.
 The summary can show Strict rollout, 13 directives, and 94/100.
-The important rows are Replace nonce placeholder per response and Add violation reporting, because the header is still a draft until the server and collector are wired correctly.
+The important Rollout Queue rows are Replace nonce placeholder per response and Add violation reporting, because the header is still not ready for blocking mode.

-A legacy profile uses allowlist script sources with 'unsafe-inline', 'unsafe-eval', and scheme-wide sources while the team removes old inline handlers.
-The generated summary can fall to Migration CSP around 46/100, with High risk posture on script-src.
-Rollout Queue should be read as remediation work, not as approval to enforce.
+A legacy migration profile keeps allowlist script sources with 'unsafe-inline', 'unsafe-eval', and scheme-wide sources while old inline handlers are removed.
+The summary can fall to Migration CSP around 46/100, with High risk posture on script-src.
+Treat Rollout Queue as remediation work: remove eval-like paths, replace inline script allowance, add reporting, and keep the policy in report-only mode until those rows are addressed.

 Reporting endpoint added before enforcement

-A release candidate changes Header delivery to enforced and sets Reporting endpoint to https://csp.example.com/reports.
-Header Set adds a Reporting-Endpoints line plus report-to, and can also include report-uri when the legacy switch stays on.
-If warnings are gone, the summary can reach Enforced strict CSP, but the queue still requires nonce replacement and critical journey testing.
+A release candidate changes Header delivery to enforced and sets Reporting endpoint to a valid HTTPS collector URL.
+Header Set adds a Reporting-Endpoints line plus the CSP header, and the policy value can include both report-to and report-uri when the legacy reporting switch stays on.
+With the default strict nonce fields, the summary can show Enforced strict CSP and 100/100, but Rollout Queue still requires nonce replacement and critical journey testing.

 Troubleshooting a bad source value

-A pasted Script sources value contains a semicolon inside a token or a reporting endpoint uses http://.
-Fix source expressions appears with the field-specific error, and Rollout Queue adds a blocker to correct the input.
-Fix the token or change the endpoint to HTTPS before copying Header Set.
+A pasted Script sources value contains a semicolon inside a token, or Reporting endpoint uses http://.
+Fix source expressions appears with a field-specific error, and Rollout Queue adds a blocker to correct the input.
+Remove the invalid token or change the endpoint to HTTPS before copying Header Set.

 FAQ: